• Skip to primary navigation

 Computer forensics is a newer field.
 With the use of technology constantly rising and criminals becoming even more active online, careers within computer forensics are likely to stick around and grow for the foreseeable future.

-Both privately owned businesses as well as government entities such as the FBI, CIA, and NSA all need well-trained computer forensics investigators and analysts.
-According to the Bureau of Labor Statistics, the field of computer forensics is expected to grow by about 9 percent by the year 2028.
+Both privately owned businesses and government entities such as the FBI, CIA, and NSA all need well-trained computer forensics investigators and analysts.
+According to the Bureau of Labor Statistics, the field of computer forensics is expected to grow by about 11 percent by the year 2033.

 Computer forensics investigator salary

-The average salary of a computer forensics investigator is $95,510, but it’s important to keep in mind that salaries vary based on location and skill set.
-Those with advanced educations and certifications can make an upwards of $153,090 per year.
-An entry-level role as a computer forensics analyst will start with a salary of around $58,762 annually.
+The average salary of a computer forensics investigator according to Ziprecruiter is at $77,448 as of 2025, but it’s important to keep in mind that salaries vary based on location and skill set.
+Those with advanced education and certifications can make upwards of $133,000 per year.
+An entry-level role as a computer forensics analyst will start with a salary of around $33,000 annually.

 Primary Sidebar